MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex01_Sensitive_Information_Types.md

 1. In **Microsoft Edge**, open an InPrivate window by selecting the ellipses at the top-right corner and selecting **New InPrivate window**.

-1. Go to https://purview.microsoft.com and sign in to the Microsoft Purview portal as **Joni Sherman**: JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. Go to https://purview.microsoft.com and sign in to the Microsoft Purview portal as **Joni Sherman**, JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

 1. Select **Solutions** from the left pane, then select **Data Loss Prevention**.